JAX Overview

 Vectorization with vmap

 jax.vmap() provides automatic vectorization (or batching) of functions.
-If you write a function designed to operate on a single set of inputs, wrapping it in jax.vmap() automatically transforms it to operate efficiently over arrays of inputs without the need for Python for loops.
+If you write a function designed to operate on a single set of inputs, wrapping it in jax.vmap() automatically transforms it to operate over arrays of inputs without the need for Python for loops.

-Batched Models and Equinox
+Equinox and Batched Models

 While jax.vmap() and jax.jit() are incredibly powerful, they are designed to operate exclusively on JAX arrays.
 ParamRF models, however, are complex “PyTrees” containing a mix of arrays (parameters) and non-arrays (metadata, strings, or Python booleans).
 Standard JAX transformations will raise errors when they encounter these non-array elements.